-Students, other than those enrolled in the Online J.D.
-Program, may earn no more than 43 of the 87 units required to earn the J.D. degree in distance education courses.
-For purposes of this Policy, a "distance education course" is one in which more than one-third of the instruction is conducted online.
+Students who are not enrolled in the Online J.D.
+Program may earn no more than 43 of the 87 units required to earn the J.D. degree in distance education courses.
+For purposes of this policy, a

+"distance education course" is one in which more than one-third of the instruction is conducted online, whether synchronously or asynchronously.

-G. Course Work at Other Law Schools
+I. Course Work at Other Law Schools

-Except as detailed in the Transfer and Visiting Students Policy, a maximum of 6 units may be counted toward completing the J.D. degree from coursework taken at other schools.
-This 6-unit maximum includes all coursework completed in study-abroad programs, summer sessions, or intersessions.
+Except as detailed in the Transfer and Visiting Students Policy, Southwestern will accept up to 6 units of coursework taken at another approved school toward the 87 units required to earn the J.D.
+This 6-unit maximum includes all coursework completed during any term, including studyabroad programs, summer sessions, or intersessions.

-H. Study-Abroad Programs
+J. Study-Abroad Programs

-Southwestern will accept credit for study-abroad programs completed through other law schools only if the Associate Dean for Student Services has approved the program before the student's departure.
-Only programs approved by the ABA are eligible for the Associate Dean for Student Services' approval.
-A maximum of 6 units of credit earned at non-Southwestern institutions may be approved and applied toward completing the J.D. degree.
-In the case of students who attend both a Southwesternsponsored summer-abroad program and a summer-abroad program sponsored by another ABA-approved law school, a maximum of 8 units from summer-abroad programs of any kind, Southwestern sponsored or otherwise, may be applied toward completion of the J.D. degree.
+Southwestern will accept credit for study-abroad programs completed through other ABA-approved law schools only if the Associate Dean for Student Services has approved the program before the student's departure.
+In the case of students who attend both a Southwestern-sponsored summer-abroad program and a summer-abroad program sponsored by another ABA-approved law school, a maximum of 8 units from summer-abroad programs of any kind may be applied toward the J.D. degree.

-I. Policy Revisions
+K. Policy Revisions